-To adjust the output voltage on any phase turn the OUTPUT VOLTAGE potentiometer, clockwise to increase or counterclockwise to decrease, to the desired output voltage as indicated on the voltmeter for that phase.
+To adjust the output voltage on any phase, turn the OUTPUT VOLTAGE potentiometer clockwise to increase or counterclockwise to decrease the output voltage, as indicated on the voltmeter for that phase.

 5.2.3.
 Set Sensitivity

 The sensitivity must be adjusted if the voltage regulator hunts (any of the motor driven variable transformer sections of the regulator continually cycles back and forth) or if the regulator allows too great a change from the set voltage before correction occurs.